woodpecker-ci/woodpecker/docs/docs/30-administration/22-backends/40-kubernetes.md

             cpu: 1000m
 ```

+You can use [Limit Ranges](https://kubernetes.io/docs/concepts/policy/limit-range/) if you want to set the limits by per-namespace basis.

-### `serviceAccountName`
+### Service account

-Specify the name of the ServiceAccount which the build pod will mount.
-This serviceAccount must be created externally.
+`serviceAccountName` specifies the name of the ServiceAccount which the pod will mount.
+This service account must be created externally.
-See the [kubernetes documentation](https://kubernetes.io/docs/concepts/security/service-accounts/) for more information on using serviceAccounts.
+See the [kubernetes documentation](https://kubernetes.io/docs/concepts/security/service-accounts/) for more information on using service accounts.

-### `nodeSelector`
+### Node selector

-Specifies the label which is used to select the node on which the job will be executed.
+`nodeSelector` specifies the labels which are used to select the node on which the job will be executed.

 Labels defined here will be appended to a list which already contains `"kubernetes.io/arch"`.
 By default `"kubernetes.io/arch"` is inferred from the agents' platform.
 One can override it by setting that label in the `nodeSelector` section of the `backend_options`.